isekream/CodeCompass/windsurfrules.md

 - Keep functions focused and small; minimize nesting with early returns.
 - Write tests using table-driven patterns and the standard `testing` package.

+### Java Rules
+- Follow Google Java Style Guide for formatting; use 4 spaces for indentation and K&R style braces.
+- Follow standard naming conventions: `PascalCase` for classes, `camelCase` for methods/variables, `SCREAMING_SNAKE_CASE` for constants.
+- Prefer composition over inheritance; use interfaces to define capabilities that unrelated classes can implement.
+- Use `try-with-resources` for resources implementing `AutoCloseable`; avoid `finalize()` methods.
+- Make classes and members as private as possible; favor immutability with `final` fields where appropriate.
+- Validate method parameters early and throw appropriate standard exceptions (`IllegalArgumentException`, etc.).
+- Return `Optional<T>` to represent potentially absent results, but not for fields or parameters.
+- Use concurrent collections and high-level utilities from `java.util.concurrent` for thread safety.

+### C# / .NET Core Rules
+- Follow Microsoft C# Coding Conventions; use 4 spaces for indentation and Allman style braces (each brace on a new line).
+- Use proper naming conventions: `PascalCase` for types/methods/properties, `camelCase` for parameters/variables, prefix interfaces with `I`.
+- Use `var` only when type is obvious; use properties instead of public fields for encapsulation.
+- Properly handle disposable resources with `using` statements/declarations to ensure timely cleanup.
+- Use async/await for I/O operations; avoid mixing blocking and async code; propagate `CancellationToken` for cancellation support.
+- Embrace dependency injection; follow appropriate service lifetimes (`Singleton`, `Scoped`, `Transient`).
+- Use EF Core with proper optimization techniques; prefer async methods and avoid N+1 query problems.
+- Build secure applications with thorough input validation, proper secrets management, and regular dependency updates.

+### PHP Rules
+- Follow PHP Standards Recommendations (PSRs): PSR-1 (Basic Coding), PSR-12 (Extended Coding Style), and PSR-4 (Autoloading).
+- Use 4 spaces for indentation; follow consistent brace styles (next line for classes/methods, same line for control structures).
+- Enforce standards with tools like PHP_CodeSniffer and PHP CS Fixer; use Composer for dependency management.
+- Validate and sanitize ALL user input using filter functions; use prepared statements with PDO or MySQLi for database queries.
+- Configure proper error reporting per environment: display errors in development, log errors (but don't display) in production.
+- Avoid error suppression operator (`@`); use try-catch for exception handling instead.
+- Use modern PHP security features like strong password hashing with Argon2id or bcrypt (`password_hash()`/`password_verify()`).
+- Leverage PHP 7/8 features: strict type declarations, property types, constructor property promotion, match expressions, attributes.

+### Ruby Rules
+- Follow the community Ruby Style Guide; use 2 spaces for indentation and enforce with RuboCop or similar linters.
+- Use `snake_case` for variables/methods, `PascalCase` for classes/modules, and `SCREAMING_SNAKE_CASE` for constants.
+- Prefer iterators with blocks (`.each`, `.map`, `.select`) over traditional `for` loops; use `{...}` for single-line blocks, `do...end` for multi-line.
+- Embrace Ruby's truthiness: only `false` and `nil` are falsy; use this directly in conditionals (e.g., `if user` instead of `if user != nil`).
+- Use guard clauses (early returns) at the beginning of methods to avoid deep nesting and improve readability.
+- Define small, focused classes and methods; use modules for namespacing and sharing behavior (mixins).
+- Rescue specific exceptions rather than general `Exception` or `StandardError`; use `ensure` blocks for cleanup code.
+- Use Bundler for dependency management; specify appropriate version constraints in `Gemfile` and always commit `Gemfile.lock` for applications.

 ### CSS/SCSS Rules
 - Use consistent formatting with 2-space indentation and meaningful whitespace.
 - Prefer classes over IDs and tag selectors for styling components.